ErikPohl444/ErikPohl444/README.md

 ![Tools!
 Tools?](https://github.com/ErikPohl-Lot49-Projects/Erik-Pohl-Repo/blob/master/media/evolu.png "Tools!
 Tools?")

+What you see here is some work I did a while back in Python, before I:
+* managed a team of Python engineers
+* tooled technical implementations with enterprise customers onto a SaaS system in Python so I'd automate the difficult parts away-- allowing me to have more information to talk to the customers
+* became a tech lead for a project involving a customer moving to the cloud from an on-prem system, one involving Angular and Node

-I am quickly evolving my style now from "able to solve complex problems in Python reliably" more towards "writing Python I'd submit for a production code review".
+Back when I wrote these, I was quickly evolving my style from "able to solve complex problems in Python reliably" more towards "writing Python I'd submit for a production code review".

-I'm still learning, researching Python-particular coding patterns (even learning from anti-patterns), to refine my code style
+I'm was learning, researching Python-particular coding patterns (even learning from anti-patterns), to refine my code style.
+[I am still learning!]

-The most representative work is recent work:
+The most representative work back then was recent work at the time:

 _JnesaisQ_

 _list_of_xs_sorter_

-I plan on building on these so they work together and so the list_of_Xs_sorter uses a design pattern to handle all of the different lists of Xs it can sort.
+As time permits, I'd like to continue my work building on these so they work together and so the list_of_Xs_sorter uses a design pattern to handle all of the different lists of Xs it can sort.
 As I move forward, I will go back and refactor for style and clarity my former work, including adding the details below:

 # Important disclaimer

-Some of the code here does not represent work I'd submit for production code-review.
-Standards differ, and I have worked within many different sets, helping to establish and build on them.
+Don't assume code in the repos represents work I'd submit for production code-review.
+Standards differ, and I have worked within many different sets, helping to establish code standards and to build on them.

 Here are some elements I expect to be able to provide, if needed: